-The department also offers its students a rich learning environment for developing professional skills with an emphasis on Occupationbased practice, Health Lifestyle & Wellness, Evidence-based practice, Occupational Justice, and Leadership.
+The department also offers its students a rich learning environment for developing professional skills with an emphasis on occupation-based practice, whole-person care, health management, and wellness; Evidence-based practice, mission-focused community engagement, and professional citizenship.
 At LLU, Capstone projects can be in a variety of areas though we emphasize Academia, Community Practice & Innovation, Hand Therapy, Lifestyle Medicine, Palliative Care, Spirituality, Technology, and Trauma.

-We believe that professional education is a journey of the mind, body, and spirit that involves growth and development in selfdiscovery, and clinical reasoning.
+We believe that professional education is a journey of the mind, body, and spirit that involves growth and development in self-discovery, and clinical reasoning.
 The foundational, practice and professional learning helps provide professional competency in a supportive environment and promote lifelong learning.